googleapis/gapic-generator-kotlin/README.md

 Kgen creates Kotlin client libraries from a [protocol buffer](https://developers.google.com/protocol-buffers/docs/proto3) description of an API.

-The API must be implemented using gRPC to use the clients, but we plan to support alternative transports soon.
+The clients are currently compatible with gRPC APIs, but we plan to support alternative transports soon.

 ## Examples